 While the metal group increased in price, red dominated the price list of the remaining 3 commodity groups, causing the MXV-Index to decrease by 0.25% to 2,252 points.

 At the end of the trading session on June 26, red and green colors intertwined on the metal price chart.
 For precious metals, silver prices increased slightly by 0.22% to 29.25 USD/ounce.
-The price of this commodity has been fluctuating within a narrow range in recent sessions as the market cautiously awaited new macroeconomic data.
+Prices of this commodity have continuously fluctuated within a narrow range in recent sessions as the market cautiously awaited new macroeconomic data.
 In particular, the US first quarter GDP growth data released on Thursday (June 27) and the personal consumption expenditure price index (PCE) released on Friday (June 28).
-Both of these figures affect the interest rate expectations of the US Federal Reserve (FED) and impact the price movements of precious metals.
+Both of these figures affect the US Federal Reserve's (FED) interest rate expectations and impact the price movements of precious metals.

 Metal price list |

-In the same trend, platinum prices jumped more than 3% to $1,036.2/ounce yesterday due to concerns about increasing supply shortages.
+In the same trend, platinum prices jumped more than 3% to 1,036.2 USD/ounce in yesterday's session due to increasing concerns about supply shortage.
 This was also the strongest increase in platinum prices in nearly two months.

 Sibanye Stillwater, one of the world's leading platinum miners, said it could close a platinum supply deal in the third quarter, Reuters reported.
 It also warned that it may have to close some of its US mines to cut costs.
-The company, along with major rivals Anglo American Platinum and Impala Platinum, have already cut thousands of jobs and halted investment in new projects.
-These moves could disrupt platinum mining operations and cause future supply shortages.
+The company, along with major rivals Anglo American Platinum and Impala Platinum, have already cut thousands of jobs and halted investment in new projects, moves that could disrupt platinum production and cause future supply shortages.

-For base metals, iron ore prices increased the most in the group, up 3.21% to 106.64 USD/ton, marking the strongest increase of this commodity in nearly two months.
+For base metals, iron ore prices increased the most in the group, increasing by 3.21% to 106.64 USD/ton, marking the strongest increase of this commodity in nearly two months.

 On the other hand, weak demand continued to put pressure on copper prices.
-At the close of the session, COMEX copper prices fell 0.09% to $9,627.58/ton.
-However, the decline was much narrower than in previous sessions, as prices were slightly supported by the risk of supply shortages.
-Specifically, yesterday, Codelco, the world's largest copper producer, said it produced only 103,100 tons of copper in May, 8.6% lower than its target.
+At the end of the session, COMEX copper prices fell 0.09% to 9,627.58 USD/ton.
+However, the decrease was much narrower than in previous sessions, as prices were slightly supported by the risk of supply shortage.
+Specifically, yesterday, Codelco, the world's largest copper producer, said it produced only 103,100 tons of copper in May, 8.6% lower than the target.

 Cotton prices increased slightly